amirnagat/Live-Score-API-PROJECT-/README.md

 ## Project Flow
 ### What was goood:
 * the design and making of the code responsive was very enjoyable and fun.
+* make a logo.
+* make a video with video maker.

 ### Difficulties:
 * Search good API.